What are the biggest drivers of inflation in the past year?

 All eight categories have their own inflation rates that contribute to the overall inflation rate.
 If prices decrease in a category, its inflation rate is negative and it brings the overall inflation rate down.

-In April 2025, the overall inflation rate for all items regardless of category was 2.3%.
-Of this, 1.8 percentage points came from price increases in housing.
-Housing accounted for about three-fourths of the annual inflation rate.
+In January 2026, the overall inflation rate for all items regardless of category was 2.4%.
+Of this, 1.5 percentage points came from price increases in housing.
+Housing accounted for about five-eighths of the annual inflation rate.

 Components of year-over-year percent change of CPI-U, all items, not seasonally adjusted

 The weight assigned to each category reflects its relative importance in a typical household’s budget, determined based on surveys of more than 20,000 households and individuals.
 Housing, which includes shelter, utilities, and household operations, holds the largest share of the CPI.
-Transportation has the second-highest weight, while food and beverages are third.
-Transportation had a -0.23 percentage point contribution to the annual inflation rate in April 2025.
-Food and beverages had a 0.39 percentage point contribution.
+Food and beverages have the second-highest weight, while medical care is third.
+Food and beverages had a 0.41 percentage point contribution to the annual inflation rate in January 2026.
+Medical care had a 0.26 percentage point contribution.

 Housing accounts for the largest portion of the CPI.